Watch this video and discover some of East Lothian's top golfing spots. Video by Gary Eunson.

 Archerfield Links, Fidra Course

-The Scottish Senior Open will be played at Archerfield Links Golf Club for the first time from 27 - 29 August, with the East Lothian course becoming the sixth different venue to host the long-running tournament.
+The Scottish Senior Open was played at Archerfield Links Golf Club for the first time from 27 - 29 August, with the East Lothian course becoming the sixth different venue to host the long-running tournament.

-With a prize fund of £250,000 the tournament will have a field of 60 European Senior Tour professionals, who will play alongside an amateur partner for the first two rounds before the professionals contest the final round on Saturday, August 29.
+With a prize fund of £250,000 the tournament included a field of 60 European Senior Tour professionals, who played alongside an amateur partner for the first two rounds before the professionals contest the final round on Saturday, August 29.

 Scottish Hydro Challenge